-Jason Flom, The Music Executive With A Nose For Injustice
+Jason Flom, The Music Executive With An Ear For Injustice

-Jason Flom, The Music Executive With A Nose For Injustice
+Jason Flom, The Music Executive With An Ear For Injustice

 Call it professionalism, but there are some things Cheryl Pilate just can't say.
 She's a criminal defense attorney in Kansas City, Mo., and toes a fine line between getting attention for her clients' stories and being bound by professional ethics.